Finding or Becoming a Donor

 If your child’s sibling is found to be a matched donor, our Child Life specialist, social worker, and nurses will help you explain the procedure to your child in a way that is appropriate for their age and maturity.
 Some children who act as donors for a brother or sister are happy and proud to do so, while others may have mixed feelings or be too young to completely understand what is happening.
 Meeting other young donors in our Hutch School may help them with this experience.
 If the sibling donor is age 12 or younger, bone marrow is harvested on the day of the transplant at Seattle Children’s.
 For sibling donors older than age 12, the transplant may involve either bone marrow harvesting or mobilization and collection of peripheral blood stem cells.

 If your child does not have a relative who is a close match, Seattle Cancer Care Alliance (SCCA) doctors will search a volunteer donor registry for a matched unrelated donor.
-More than 20 million potential marrow donors and hundreds of thousands of cord blood units are listed in the National Marrow Donor Program (NMDP) registry—called the Be The Match Registry.
-This search typically takes weeks or months to complete.
+The Be The Match Registry, the largest and most diverse marrow registry, now has more than 10.5 million potential donors.
+By partnering with other registries, Be The Match gives doctors and patients access to a total of more than 22.5 million donors around the world.
+The search typically takes weeks or months to complete.

 What If We Can’t Find a Donor?